DamLabResources/pipeline-multitool/nni_automation/README.md

 ```

 ## TODO
+* Find out why the conda env fails to install locally
 * Incorperate unit testing for wrapper scripts
 * Add descriptions for individual classes/functions
 * Specify nni logDir.
 When attempting to do this, it throws errors when generating nni experiment.